-6. Pour the enchilada sauce over the stuffed tortillas and use a spatula to spread it evenly.
+6. Pour the enchilada sauce over the stuffed tortillas (or peppers) and use a spatula to spread it evenly.
 If it’s too thick, add a little water to thin it out.

 7. Sprinkle lightly with shredded cheese and bake for 20-25 minutes in a 350 degree oven.
+For the stuffed peppers, cover in foil and bake for 45 minutes.
 Remove and top with chopped cilantro and a dollop of Greek yogurt.

 Cooks Note: Corn tortillas are not very pliable, so if yours break while you’re stuffing and rolling - and they might - don’t stress.
 It’s all going to be smothered in smokey saucy goodness and you won’t even see it the imperfect parts.
 You could use flour tortillas, but they tend to be higher in carbs and also - WHEAT, which my body hates so…bleckh. #YouDoYou